Phixyn/mwiki/git.md

 git commit -a
 ```

 Automatically stages all files that have been modified and/or deleted, and commits them (does not affect untracked files).
-Can be combined with the `m` option.
+Can be combined with the `-m` option.

 ### Undo Local Commits With `git reset`